 2/ You can be like Apple and Facebook and try to develop AR glasses.
 This is less about controlling physical appliances and imparting logic into them…It’s more about augmenting all of the information that goes through the only pipe into your brain (i.e. your eyes).
 This is a highly efficient method, and I think likely the long-run winning method.

 3/ I think it is also worth considering the map as a 3rd way of doing it.
 It’s different because it’s less about your immediate field of vision and augmenting that view, but it’s a potential way of mapping the digital world directly onto the physical world as well.
 If God exists and had a realm to manage, he’s probably managing it through an augmented map…as opposed to being omnipresently staring over everyone’s shoulder I presume.

 The potential of maps continue to be under-explored in my opinion.
-Back in 2011, in a temporary moment of courage (or insanity), I thought it would be great to found a start-up that crosses Wikipedia with maps and graphs.
+Once upon a time back in 2011, I thought there was a significant opportunity to combine Wikipedia with maps and graphs.
 The central idea I wanted to pursue is that all information is better managed visually and should eventually be linkable back to the physical world.
 What better way than to tie all information (e.g. Wikipedia) back to a map?
 As I write this today 10 years later, I realize what I was hoping for is a digital twin of our world.
 I think it’s going to happen one day.

 What is an example of a digital twin?